IkuTri/GASDocumentation/README.md

 I didn't like the formatting and noticed it was MIT Licensed, so this is too.
 Feel free to modify it.

+The Obsidian Vault folder to open is `GASDocs`, after your repository clone completes.

 # Tranek's GASDocumentation Intro
 My understanding of Unreal Engine 5's GameplayAbilitySystem plugin (GAS) with a simple multiplayer sample project.
 This is not official documentation and neither this project nor myself are affiliated with Epic Games.
 I make no guarantee for the accuracy of this information.